Jump to Information Jump to Technology Jump to Other Services

 For non-Maryland residents, the annual fee for a KCPL account is $28.

 Your library account allows you to borrow books, audiobooks, movies, music, and more, free of charge.
 See our Smartest Card Brochure to learn more about various loan periods, renewal options, overdue fines, and other details on borrowing materials.

 If there is an item not currently available, you can place a request on that item.
 When the item becomes available, you will be notified and it will be held at the circulation desk for 5 days.

 Place your own requests in the online catalog through My Account or call or visit the library and ask a staff member to place a hold.
 If we do not own an item or you cannot find it in the catalog, let us know.
 We can try to get it for you.

 Most items can be renewed twice, as long as no one else has requested them.
 Items cannot be renewed if you have over $10 in fines on your account.
 Renewals can be done in person, over the phone, or via My Account.

-In general, items on loan from other libraries can be renewed once.
+In general, Interlibrary Loan items can be renewed once.
 However, some are not able to be renewed at all due to restrictions placed by the lending library.

 (back to the top)

 Your library account gives you access to our Digital Library as well as the materials in our physical locations.
-The Digital Library includes downloadable eBooks, eAudiobooks, and Magazines, research databases, job search resources, and community information.
+The Digital Library includes research databases and downloadable materials, job search resources, and community information.